Cyberwarfare and Iran: Attacks by Iran

-The Iranian government has been accused by western analysts of its own cyber-attacks against the United States, Israel and Persian Gulf Arab countries, but denied this, including specific allegations of 2012 involvement in hacking into American banks.
-The conflict between Iran and the United States has been called "history's first known cyber-war" by Michael Joseph Gross mid-2013.
+The Iranian government has been accused by Western analysts of its own cyber-attacks against the United States, Israel and Persian Gulf Arab countries, but denied this, including specific allegations of 2012 involvement in hacking into American banks.
+The conflict between Iran and the United States has been called "history's first known cyber-war" by Michael Joseph Gross in mid-2013.